 Pre-Workout Supplements That Really Work

 You might have seen people using supplements to enhance their performance but never considered taking them yourself.
-But if you have set a goal to run and win a marathon/triathlon or want to participate in a sports competition, you will need more than just whole food.
-You need supplements to help build the required muscle strength, recover fast, and improve your agility.
+But if you have set a goal to run and win a marathon/triathlon or want to participate in a sports competition, you may need to supplement your diet to help build the required muscle strength and recover faster.
 Here are a few supplements that can work for you:

 - Caffeine – The main sources of caffeine are coffee, tea, energy drinks, and pre-workout supplements.
 Its effect kicks in within 15-60 minutes after you take it and has been seen to improve performance (6).

 - Beta Alanine – This supplement helps in both high intensity and endurance exercises.
-It helps reduce muscle weakness and soreness and allows improvement in performance.
+It helps reduce muscle weakness and soreness and allows improvement in performance and the ability to workout longer.
+A great natural source of beta alanine is beets, which can also be found as beet powder and beet juice.

 Apart from foods and supplements, you also need the following.

 Yes, when it comes to improving exercise performance and endurance, hydration is very important.
-You must drink 1-2 liters of water 3-4 hours before working out or 8 ounces of water 15 minutes before working out.
+You must drink 1-2 liters of water 3-4 hours before working out or 8 ounces of water 15 minutes before working out and during.
 Dehydration can severely hamper your workout routine, so ensure you drink enough water.

 Before concluding, let me remind you once again why you need to give pre-workout nutrition a serious thought.